Game-JAVA/Low-Code/README.md

 The development of this game was done in JavaFX.

+## 🔍 Instructions

+### 1. Welcome Screen:
+* There will be two buttons, one to start the game and the other to see the controls.
+Both will be in the middle of the screen, the start game button will be on top of the controls button.

+### 2. Gameplay

+* PACMAN will spawn in the middle of the screen, his goal is to eat all the pellets that will be scattered around the map while escaping from the GHOSTS that will try to catch him.

+* The score increases as PACMAN consumes the pellets, when PACMAN consumes the larger pellet the GHOSTS will be vulnerable and can also be consumed by PACMAN, there will be some fruits scattered around the map, if these fruits are consumed by PACMAN it will gain more score.

+* When the game starts, four GHOSTS will spawn in the base, but only two will leave the base at first, only after 5 seconds, the other two GHOSTS will leave the base.

+* The game ends only when PACMAN has consumed all the pellets scattered around the map.
+When the game ends, a new level begins.
+With each new level, there will be some changes making the game more difficult:
+    > By consuming a large pellet, the vulnerability time of the GHOSTS will be shorter.

+    > The movement speed of GHOSTS is increased.

+    > The view distance of GHOSTS is increased.

 ## 🕹️ Controls
 * W-A-S-D or arrow keys to move the character.
 * Press 'ESC' to pause the game.